Managing Risk

 Given the elevated levels of inflation in the UK, and the higher base rate set by the BoE in response, this risk is likely to remain elevated this year leading to higher borrowing costs for the Group.

-The Group will continue to leverage its flexible placement model to drive short-term cash flow in addition to developing its maturing book of claims in NAL.
-Strong cash generation from the Group’s joint venture law firms and Critical Care division will underpin free cash flow in 2023, leading to a further reduction in drawn debt.
+The Group will continue to leverage its flexible placement model to drive short-term cash flow in addition to increasing levels of cash generated from NAL which is now approaching maturity.
+This, along with strong cash generation from the Critical Care division helped reduce net debt by £3.6m in 2023 and will underpin free cash flow in 2024, leading to a further reduction in drawn debt.